Carlism: During the war (1936–1939)

 The Carlists' prospects in Gipuzkoa and Biscay were not auspicious.
 The military coup failed, and Carlist units were overwhelmed by forces loyal to the Republic, i.e. different leftist forces and the Basque nationalists.
-Many crossed the front-line to make themselves safe in the rebel zone, and added to the Carlist regiments in Álava and Navarre.
+Many crossed the front line to make themselves safe in the rebel zone, and added to the Carlist regiments in Álava and Navarre.
 Pamplona became the rebel launching point for the War in the North.

 On 8 December 1936, Fal Conde had to leave temporarily for Portugal after a major clash with Franco.
-On 19 April 1937 the Carlist political bloc was "unified" with the Falange under the pro-Franco, umbrella nationalist party, Falange Española Tradicionalista de las Juntas de Ofensiva Nacional Sindicalista or FET de las JONS.
+On 19 April 1937 the Carlist political bloc was "unified" with the Falange under the pro-Franco, umbrella nationalist party, FET y de las JONS (Falange Española Tradicionalista de las Juntas de Ofensiva Nacional Sindicalista).
 Unwilling to leave the Nationalist movement, but unhappy with the merger, the new Carlist claimant Javier, prince de Borbón-Parma, condemned those Carlists who joined the new party.
 He was expelled from the country, while Fal Conde was not allowed to return to Spain until after the war.
 Low-level Carlists, with the notable exception of those in Navarre, generally distanced themselves from the workings of the new party and in many cases never joined at all.